Chen-Shengjie/Chen-Shengjie.github.io/_pages/about.md

 I am an incoming Ph.D. student in Economics at the Hong Kong University of Science and Technology (HKUST), beginning in Fall 2026.

 ### Education
-I received my M.Sc. in Economics from HKUST in 2026, and my bachelor's degree in Economics (Major: Finance) from the Southwestern University of Finance and Economics (SWUFE) in 2022.
+I received my M.Sc. in Economics from HKUST in 2026, and my bachelor's degree in Economics from the Southwestern University of Finance and Economics (SWUFE) in 2022.

 ### Research Interest
 My primary research interests lie at the intersection of macroeconomics, monetary policy, and the application of advanced Natural Language Processing (NLP) techniques, especially Large Language Models (LLMs).

 ### Contact
-You can reach me via email:
+You can reach me via email:<br>
-* schengs [at] connect [dot] ust [dot] hk
+schengs [at] connect [dot] ust [dot] hk<br>
-* chensj1125 [at] gmail [dot] com
+chensj1125 [at] gmail [dot] com